-Lantra will work with its Land-based Engineering Industry Group to promote the need for skilled managerial, high-tech and specialist people.
+Lantra will work with the Land-based Engineering Industry to promote the need for skilled managerial, high-tech and specialist people.
 This will also take into account the need to increase female and ethnic participation in the industry.
 Activities will include:

-- Increasing the awareness of the Land-based Engineering Level 2 and 3 Apprenticeship with specific promotions, in particular focusing on under-represented groups such as females - Increasing marketing and communications highlighting the opportunities to a wide range of careers within and related to the sector - Using Lantra's careers web pages to inform careers advisors and apprentices of the opportunities available in the industry.
+- Increasing the awareness of the Land-based Engineering Apprenticeship with specific promotions, in particular focusing on under-represented groups such as females - Increasing marketing and communications highlighting the opportunities to a wide range of careers within and related to the sector - Using Lantra's careers web pages to inform careers advisors and apprentices of the opportunities available in the industry.